thiagoloureiro/OrleansSiloNetCoreProjectTemplate/README.md

 # How to install:

-## First download the Latest .NetCore SDK
+## First download the Latest .Netcore SDK
 https://www.microsoft.com/net/download

 ## Run the command: